Showoffs: Format #2

-Towards the end of the show's run, the method to win the game had changed.
-In this format, a team had to correctly convey and guess seven words or more to win the game.
+Towards the end of the show's run, the method for winning the game changed.
+In this format, a team had to correctly convey and guess seven words or more to win.

 Extra rounds were played if the goal had not been reached by the end of a full round, and the tiebreaker was cut to two words in 30 seconds.

 Either way, the contestant on the winning team won a $1,000 prize package plus a chance to play the Payoff Round.

 Payoff Round

 Format #1

 All four celebrities alternated turns acting out a series of words for the winning contestant to guess during the next 60 seconds during the first round, with each correct answer worth $1.
-When time ran out, one celebrity chosen by the contestant had 30 seconds to act out three words during the second round.
+When time ran out, one celebrity the contestant chose had 30 seconds to act out three words during the second round.

 Each word added a zero to the winning player's round one winnings.
 Guessing one word correctly was worth 10 times the money, two words 100 times, and all three 1,000 times the money earned in the first phase.
 As much as $10,000 could be won in this format.

 Format #2

-About the time when the front game changed, the bonus round was also revised.
-Now the winning contestant acted out a maximum of three words to one of his or her two celebrity partners.
-He or she acted out the first two words for 10 seconds each with those words worth $1,000 each.
+When the front game changed, the bonus round was also revised.
+Now, the winning contestant acted out a maximum of three words to one of his or her two celebrity partners.
+He or she acted out the first two words for 10 seconds each, with those words worth $1,000 each.

-The contestant could choose to stop after either of the two were guessed or risk his or her earnings to that point and continue.
-On the third and final word (usually more difficult than the first two), the contestant acted it out for 15 seconds and if the celebrity partner guessed it, the contestant won $3,000 more, for a total of $5,000.
+The contestant could choose to stop after either of the two were guessed or risk half of his or her earnings to that point and continue.
+On the third and final word (usually more difficult than the first two), the contestant acted it out for 15 seconds, and if the celebrity partner guessed it, the contestant won $3,000 more, for a total of $5,000.

-If at any point the celebrity partners failed to guess a word correctly when time ran out, the contestant lost half of his or money earned up to that point and the game ended.
+If at any point the celebrity partners failed to guess a word correctly when time ran out, the contestant lost half of his or her money earned up to that point, and the game ended.

 Regardless of either format, the champion switched teams and competed against the next contestant, unless he or she was beaten or had accumulated at least $20,000 in total winnings.

 Sounds

-The sound effects used on Showoffs would later be employed on Goodson-Todman's Family Feud – the bell which sounded whenever a teammate guessed the word correctly became the clang for revealing answers.
-The dings for winning a game also were later heard on the show.
+The sound effects used on Showoffs would later be employed on Goodson-Todman's Family Feud – the bell, which sounded whenever a teammate guessed the word correctly, became the clang for revealing answers.
+The dings for winning a game were also later heard on the show.
 The time's-up buzzer was later used as the strike buzzer.

-Additionally, when a player lost the bonus round, the "Losing Horns" fanfare from The Price is Right was played.
+Additionally, when a player lost the bonus round, the "Losing Horns" fanfare from The Price Is Right was played.